 - In 2022, INL-funded forensic laboratory equipment enhanced the Special Prosecution’s efficiency in conducting independent and confidential investigations, leading to a larger number of filed indictments against high-level officials.
 Prosecutors were able to recover previously inaccessible digital evidence relevant to suspected organized crime and corruption cases.

-- INL equipped three “smart courtrooms” used to prosecute high-level organized crime cases, and INL is in the process of equipping a fourth courtroom, which are used to adjudicate sensitive cases and include the capability of remote video testimony for foreign witnesses and special measures for protected witnesses such as video-scrambling.
+- In 2022, INL equipped three “smart courtrooms” used to prosecute high-level organized crime cases, which are used to adjudicate sensitive cases and include the capability of remote video testimony for foreign witnesses and special measures for protected witnesses such as video-scrambling.

 - In 2022, INL assistance to Montenegro’s independent corruption prevention agency led to improved management controls, the agency’s alignment with internationally recognized management standards, and a more efficient and effective corruption prevention response as it manages campaign financing, public official asset declaration, and other preventive anti-corruption efforts.